 Our photo gallery showcases the cars that have been produced in Bremen with the support of a vast workforce and extensive supplier network.

 Established as a successor to the 'Baby-Benz', the C-Class has been produced since 1993.
 It is the biggest-selling Mercedes-Benz model series.
-The fourth and latest generation of the C-Class went into production in 2014 and is available in many configurations.
+The fifth and latest generation of the C-Class will go into production in 2021 and will be available in many model variants.

 When it comes to having plenty of room, the C-Class estate dominates the field.
 And Germans do love their estate cars, which are just ahead of SUVs as the country's most popular type of vehicle.
 It's not just families who value the C-Class estate as an extremely roomy vehicle – an abundance of space is always useful, whether you're transporting tools, groceries, animals or skiing equipment.
 The latest generation has been manufactured exclusively in Bremen since 2014, so if you're driving a C-Class estate, you can be sure of one thing – you've got your hands on a high-class, quality product made in Bremen.
 The most popular variant is the C220 diesel – often the first choice for company car buyers.